© Crown copyright 2019

 - home education monitoring, if unhappy parents withdraw their children into home education

 Disruptive protests at an academy will also likely unsettle headteachers and school staff in other nearby schools and there is a risk that this activity would spread to maintained schools.

 We therefore suggest that an open and constructive relationship is established early on this particular topic between the local authority and RSC office.
 A version of this advice will also be provided to RSCs.

-Part one: Advice for early signs of co-ordinated campaign targeted at one or more schools
+Part 1: advice for early signs of co-ordinated campaign targeted at one or more schools

 Signs to look out for